Improving Transfer from Two-Year to Four-Year Institutions

 The team also supports faculty writing articulation agreements between QCC and QC for all STEM majors.
 Some of these agreements will lead to dual degrees, based on curricula co-owned by the disciplinary faculty at QC and QCC.

-- Transfer App (http://transfer-app.qc.cuny.edu): There are over a million rules that tell how courses transfer among CUNY colleges.
+TREX: Transfer Explorer (https://explorer.lehman.edu/) (previously known as the Transfer App, http://transfer-app.qc.cuny.edu): There are over a million rules that tell how courses transfer among CUNY colleges.
 This site lets you see what rules exist (or not), to provide feedback about existing rules, and to track the status of the rule review process.
+The tool is designed to help solve the transfer problem with the voracity of T-Rex!

 Jenkins, D. & Fink, J. (2016).
 Tracking transfer: New measures of institutional and state effectiveness in helping community college students attain Bachelor’s degrees.
 New York, NY: Community College Research Center.